p3palazzo/comparative-histories/chapter.md

 either in their original form or in translation.
 That said, history as a humanistic and literary craft has been marginalized from professional education in architecture in much of continental Europe.
-The context of this discussion is thus mainly focused on how architectural history appears from the perspective of the Americas, North to South, and to a lesser extent the Iberian peninsula and Belgium.
+The context of this discussion is thus mainly focused on how global architectural history appears from the perspective of the Americas, North to South, and to a lesser extent the Iberian peninsula and Belgium.